FRK65/Revised-Notes-/java_theory_notes/04_OOPS_concepts.md

 # 4. Encapsulation in OOP

-Encapsulation is one of the core principles of Object-Oriented Programming (OOP).
-It refers to the practice of keeping fields (attributes) private and providing access to them via public methods, often known as getters and setters.
+Encapsulation refers to the practice of keeping fields (attributes) private and providing access to them via public methods, often known as getters and setters.

 The main purpose of encapsulation is to protect the internal state of an object and ensure